openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MaxSurge is the maximum number of nodes that can be provisioned above the
+<p>maxSurge is the maximum number of nodes that can be provisioned above the
 desired number of nodes.</p>
 <p>Value can be an absolute number (ex: 5) or a percentage of desired nodes
 (ex: 10%).</p>